Long Island Maids | Professional House Cleaning

 A clean home helps you and your pets breathe easier and feel more comfortable.

-- Wash pet bedding often.
-Clean surfaces often too.
-This helps your home stay fresh and healthy.
+• Wash pet bedding often to keep your home fresh and reduce allergens

 Essential Cleaning Tips for Pet Owners